yasirkula/UnityRuntimeInspector/README.md

 - **Dragged Reference Hold Time**: this value defines the hold time in seconds before a dragged reference item is created
 - **Can Reorganize Items**: when enabled, dropping a dragged reference item that holds a Transform onto an object in the hierarchy will change the dragged Transform's parent (similar to parenting in Unity's Hierarchy)
 - **Double Click Threshold**: when an object in the hierarchy is double clicked, **OnItemDoubleClicked** event is raised (see *SCRIPTING API*).
 This value determines the maximum allowed delay between two clicks to register a double click
+- **Show Horizontal Scrollbar**: when enabled, a horizontal scrollbar will be displayed if the names displayed in the hierarchy don't fit the available space.
+Note that only the visible items' width values are used to determine the size of the scrollable area
 - **Sync Selection With Editor Hierarchy**: simply synchronizes the selected object between the Unity Hierarchy and this RuntimeHierarchy

 ## E. SCRIPTING API